 Piktochart is my favorite way to create infographics with clipart, templates, fonts, and more in their library.

 Infogr.am is an infographic creator with graphs and templates.

-Genial.ly is a web tool for creating infographics and interactive visuals.
+Genial.ly is a free web tool for creating infographics and interactive visuals.

 Smore is a free web tool to create digital flyers with videos, icons, and images.
 Some teachers have used this web tool to create infographics.

 Visme allows you to create a few free infographics with cool transitions and effects.